 At this point in the trip, I found my favourite Sardinian beach (so far): Cala Sinzias.
 This beach really is stunning; it has the clearest turquoise water and white sand, easily as beautiful as beaches I’ve been to in the Maldives and Australia.

-All along this stretch of coastline (Costa Rei) are a number of stunning beaches.
+All along this stretch of coastline (Costa Rei) is a number of fantastic beaches.
 We only had time to enjoy Cala Sinzias before heading to the airport for our flight, but I would definitely like more time to check out the others.

 What Would We Do Differently?

 I’m pretty happy with our road trip itinerary and there isn’t anything I would change for a one week trip.
 If we had ten days I would definitely head up to the northeast to Maddalena and check out the islands up there.
 But overall it was great!